 When you click on a contract, you are taken into the contract details page which has various information about the contract.

-Here you can see details of all transactions associated with the contract and events emmitted by these transactions.
+Here you can see details of all transactions associated with the contract and events emitted by these transactions.
 If the contract is registered in the registry, events and their parameter names and values will be decoded.

 Private transactions are labelled with a